p3palazzo/comparative-histories/chapter.md

 look at how *A Global History* presented its subject matter.
 At first sight, it would seem the authors of *A Global History* went for just that kind of "encyclopaedic" diversity Jarzombek rejected [@jarzombek:2015architecture, 112].
-It seemed to chain discrete examples in simple chronological order, under chapter headings with numbered years rather than named culture--epochs.
+It seemed to string together discrete examples in simple chronological order, under chapter headings with numbered years rather than named culture--epochs.
 The actual structure of the book, however, had a clear goal beneath this surface.
 To understand what it